 ATC has developed policies regarding the ownership of materials, compensation, copyright issues and the use of revenue derived from the creation and production of intellectual property developed by faculty, staff and students.

 Throughout campus there are several student suggestion boxes for anonymous student input.
-The notes in the boxes are retrieved by the Dean of Student Development and appropriately forwarded to the corresponding campus office for review.

 Students attending ATC must make their own arrangements for transportation to and from the campus.
 The college is on the route of Aiken County’s public bus system, the Best Friend Express.